Watch: Landslide rips through home: 'The sink is up in the air'

 Bay of Plenty weather: Watches lifted, State Highway 2 closed

-MetService has lifted all weather warnings and watches for the Bay of Plenty but occasional rain was forecast for the region today.
+MetService has lifted all weather warnings and watches for the Bay of Plenty but occasional rain was forecast for the region todayThursday May 4.

 Meteorologist Josh Law said the weather in the Bay of Plenty was looking drier in the next few days.

 “For the Bay we are still going to be keeping hold of these northerly winds, cloud and a few showers over the next few days.
-The weather is looking much drier than we have seen lately with the heavy rain look set to impact areas to the west of the country – Nelson, Taranaki, Northland for example.
+The weather is looking much drier than we have seen lately with the heavy rain look set to impact areas to the west of the country – Nelson, Taranaki, Northland for example,” Law said.

 “However, it’s worth keeping an eye on the forecast for the start of next week as rain moves back in from the west for Monday and Tuesday.”